OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/reference/rust-sdk-guide.md

 }
 ```

-You may notice that some methods return types like `StorageGuard` and `StorageGuardMut`.
+You may notice that some methods return types like [`StorageGuard`][StorageGuard] and [`StorageGuardMut`][StorageGuardMut].
 This allows us to leverage the Rust borrow checker for storage mistakes, just like it does for memory.
 Here’s an example that will fail to compile.

 ```rust
 fn mistake(vec: &mut StorageVec<StorageU64>) -> U64 {